Menu Close

 We will have a very short meeting just before sunset for final announcements and words of encouragement.

-Please keep in mind this observing site is not our property, it belongs to the BLM, is rather primitive; which means if you need something, bring it with you and be sure to take it back with you.
+Please keep in mind this observing site is not our property.
+The land belongs to the BLM and is primitive.
+IF YOU PACK IT IN – YOU NEED TO PACK IT OUT.
+There is NO trash service!
+Which means if you need something, bring it with you and be sure to take it back with you.
 Let’s leave the site at least as clean as it was when we arrived.